galaxyproject/training-material/topics/teaching/tutorials/jbt-customization-2/tutorial.md

 Why is the rust installation in step 1 of this tutorial problematic in case this notebook is served via JupyterHub?

 --> it installs rust in homedir

+HINT:

+This method installs all the kernel related resources inside the default homedir.

+Therefore this will not work inside deployments where an empty volume is mounted as homedir, e.g. in default z2jh JupyterHub Deployments.

 Build a Customized JupyterLab with an available rust kernel even in JupyterHub szenario.